 Buildertrend is designed primarily for home building, remodeling, and specialty contracting, but can also be used for commercial projects.
 And beyond just construction project management, Buildertrend includes features that span preconstruction, financial tracking and management, and customer relationship management.
 This review speaks only to its project management capabilities, but to learn more about what else Buildertrend can do, you can also check out our review of Buildertrend’s estimating software.

 Buildertrend’s cloud-based platform can be accessed via any device with a web browser and also through its iOS and Android apps.
 The same easy-to-navigate and clean interface is used on each of the Buildertrend products.
 Since the platform is online and app-based, the developers at Buildertrend constantly release updates and improvements, which all users receive instantly.

 Buildertrend has a powerful suite of features addressing project management and much more.
-Their project management tools include daily logs to keep teams accountable, to-do lists for creating and tracking action items, scheduling functionality, in-platform messaging, and a ton of other collaboration features that help with efficiency and meeting deadlines.
-Other features include document and photos storage, punchlists, and plan markup.
+Their construction project management tools include daily logs to keep teams accountable, work-in-progress reports, to-do lists for creating and tracking action items, scheduling functionality, in-platform messaging, and other collaboration features that help with efficiency and meeting deadlines.
+Other features include document and photo storage, punch lists, and plan markup.

 Buildertrend’s product covers a lot of needs, but it also offers a large suite of integrations for users who work with other technologies.
 Some popular software that Buildertrend connects with include: